 - Receive: time taken to download website content

-Each of the above steps are denoted by different colors in the Waterfall analysis.
-Look for long bars of these colors on the chart.
+Each of the above steps is denoted by different colours in the Waterfall analysis.
+Look for long bars of these colours on the chart.

 For example, in the image above, a long blue bar indicates that the ‘connect’ time is a bit longer than it should be.
-Appropriate measures should be taken to identify why this is happening and resolving the issue.
+Appropriate measures should be taken to identify why this is happening and resolve the issue.

 Pingdom’s free plan is very easy-to-use and comprehends, which is why it is mostly suitable for beginners.
-If you have a more advanced understanding of website speed testing, then it’s better to use tools like GTmetrix, that offer more advanced features in their free plan.
+If you have a more advanced understanding of website speed testing, then it’s better to use tools like GTmetrix, which offers more advanced features in their free plan.

 Pingdom doesn’t give the option to test your website’s speed across devices (mobile, desktop, tab).
 Moreover, it only calculates the onload time to determine your website’s load speed.
 Whereas tools like Google Pagespeed Insights use more advanced metrics like contentful paint, largest contentful paint, speed index, etc to test your site’s performance.